nb312/nb312.github.io/_posts/2018-09-01-dart-lesson05-object-oriented.md

 ```
 # The keyword
 In the class, there are some relevant keywords.
 - `this`
-this keyword is the object instance of the current class.It can call its field and functions.
+This keyword is the object instance of the current class.
+It can call its field and functions.
 - `super`
-If you override a function,it can have a `super` keyword,that you can call the function or field of the parent class.
+If you override a function, it can have a `super` keyword, which you can call the function or field of the parent class.
 - `static`
 A static field or function is referenced with the class, and you do not need to instance them and call them directly.